vuchkov/pure-php-registration/README.md

 Small web application using PHP, MySQL and Bootstrap 4.x.

-A new user enter his personal data on a registration form.
+A new user enter his personal data on a registration form :

 • Salutation